-A video is frequently a terrific method to get the job done, whether you need to illustrate a technical process for an online class or teach your grandmother how to use her email.
+An instructional video is frequently a terrific method to get the job done, whether you need to illustrate a technical process for an online class or to teach your grandmother how to use her email.
 The goal is to select and create the appropriate video for the job.

 Even the most advanced equipment in the world cannot create a nice video by itself.
 HD resolution with poor lighting and flashy, but empty, special effects will yield a better video than HD resolution with bad lighting and quality storytelling.

 - DO TAKE YOUR AUDIENCE VERY SERIOUSLY.

 No one will view your movie just because it exists (except your mum).
 Make your audience happy.

 - SHOOTING FROM A MILLION MILES AWAY IS NOT A GOOD IDEA